The Division of Biomedical Technology, Bioinformatics, and Computational Biology advances basic biomedical research by supporting:

 Bioinformatics and Computational Biology Branch

 This branch supports bioinformatics and computational approaches that join biology with the computer sciences, engineering, mathematics and physics as well as general approaches that have the potential for broad applicability and usage by investigators with support from across NIH and other agencies.
-The branch also leads the NIH Biomedical Information Science and Technology Initiative and collaborates with the National Science Foundation to support programs in mathematical biology.
+The branch also leads the NIH Biomedical Information Science and Technology Initiative and collaborates with other parts of NIH on the Big Data to Knowledge initiative as well as with the National Science Foundation to support programs in mathematical biology.

 The branch provides support through a network for modeling infectious disease agents and programs in systems biology, mathematical biology, investigator-initiated research grants, behavioral and social modeling and small business grants.